 • Herb baths – Mom shouldn’t be using any bubble baths or bath bombs right after baby but an herbal bath that’s specifically meant for postpartum is a great gift.
 I love this one for sitz baths and this one for full tub soaks.

 • One mom suggested a special body wash or shampoo to motivate her to take showers and practice that basic form of self care!
-Try an organic option!
-I’m obsessed with making my own with essential oils too.
+Love this bubble bath that is safe for littles too.

 • High end face wash and moisturizer to help mom feel fresh and self indulgent at the beginning and end of each day.